abhinav0git/weather-app-js/README.md

-# Weather App using JavaScript
+# weather app using javascript
 Simple Weather App

 # tools used